Anatomy and Cell BiologyMentor Name: Uma Sankar

 - Preparing solutions, molecular biology techniques, qRT-PCR, cell culture, SDS-PAGE, western blotting, microscopy, micro-CT imaging, histology, bone histomorphometry, mouse genotyping, harvest of tissue and cells from mice, etc. The intern will perform supervised experiments initially and transition to independent experiments when fully trained.

 - Good basic background in biology and chemistry.
-Some wet lab experience is desirable, not necessary.
+Some wet lab experience is desirable, but not necessary.